 Working Tugs in the San Francisco Bay

-In 1924, the Western Pacific Railroad Co. bought Hercules.
-She ceased serving as a deepwater towboat, and until the 1950s, she shuttled railroad car barges back and forth across San Francisco Bay between terminals in Alameda, Oakland, and San Francisco's northern waterfront.
+n 1924, the Western Pacific Railroad bought Hercules to shuttle railroad car barges back and forth across San Francisco Bay between terminals in Alameda, Oakland, and San Francisco.

 Hercules is a National Historic Landmark.